 The servo's continuous torque is 200oz-in, similar in the step motor's continuous torque range.
 The servo motor has a peak region that it can deliver higher torque for intermittent periods.

 Steppers (open loop)

-1. If sized properly can work very well for many years offering simple, repeatible motion.
+1. If sized properly can work very well for many years offering simple, repeatable motion.

-Microstepping gives smooth performance and steppers offer very precise repeatible motion.
+Microstepping gives smooth performance and steppers offer very precise repeatable motion.

 With precision stages, torques to accelerate the load typically are small compared to the startup/running torque of the stage.

 No dithering.
 At standstill, they hold position very well.
 The position is maintained by the current from the drive.